grbeno/grbeno.github.io/pages/dj_installation.md

 *   **Python**
     - [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
-    - Install pyenv if you want to use multiple python versions for your projects.
+    - Install pyenv if you want to use multiple python versions for your projects.<br />

 *   **IDE**
     -	Integrated development environment
-    -	PyCharm, VS Code, Vim
+    -	PyCharm, VS Code, Vim<br />

 *   **Package and dependency manager**
-    - pip/conda(for Anaconda/Miniconda environment)
+    - pip/conda(for Anaconda/Miniconda environment)<br />

 My choices are **python 3.10**, **VS Code** and **pip**.
 Although, I will use pipenv for Django web application development, because I also need to setup virtual environment.